RenderKit/embree/README.txt

 embree/kernels/xeonphi  Embree kernels for Intel(R) Xeon Phi(TM) Accelerators
 embree/tutorials        Embree tutorials

-As of version 2.1, the Embree example renderer that used to come with earlier versions of Embree is no longer included in the main branch used for the kernels, and has been moved to a separate branch dedicated to this path tracer.

 --- Compiling Embree on Linux and MacOS ---

 Embree requires the Intel SPMD Compiler (ISPC) to compile.
-We have tested ISPC version 1.5.0, but more recent versions of ISPC should also work.
+We have tested ISPC version 1.6.0, but more recent versions of ISPC should also work.
 You can download and install the ISPC binaries from http://ispc.github.com/downloads.html.
 After installation, put the path to the ispc executable permanently into your PATH.